-- 1. 'Accepted solutions and working solutions', which means, above all, 'functioning systems' on the customer's side, secondly, 're-usable solutions' and, thirdly, the number of critical situations'. - 2.
-'Number of requests for a certain consultant', which is indicated, to describe it quite vividly, by "how often the phone rings" when a client tries to reach a certain consultant. - 3.
-'Acquisition rate' in customer projects, which can be measured in turnover achieved by the end of the business year. - 4.
-'Quality of interaction with relevant stakeholders', which is represented by the 'quality in which a consultant broaches topics within and outside of the organisation', by 'one's visibility within the business sector', by the 'creation of an image of being a trusted advisor for the customers', by the 'visibility within the organisation and the professional community' as well as by 'cooperation and communication with customers and other stakeholders' in general. - 5.
-'Innovation behaviour', which refers to the ability of the consultants to take up new topics on a yearly basis, like 'Green IT' or 'Service-Oriented Architecture (SOA)' which, in turn, can be used for public relations activities, customer projects, development projects and acquisition projects. - 6.
-'Number of parallel activities': Any consultant has to handle several activities in parallel, thereby reacting to requirements from within her/his organisation on the one hand and to market demands on the other hand. - 7.
-'Personal skill development' with respect to the acquisition of knowledge required for actual projects at hand as well as to the acquisition of knowledge which is marketable to customers, colleagues and the expert community. - 8.
-'Compliance with organisational standards', which refers to an observance of conformity with common documentation standards, with defined methods as well as with general organisational administrative rules.
+- 1. 'Accepted solutions and working solutions', which means, above all, 'functioning systems' on the customer's side, secondly, 're-usable solutions' and, thirdly, the 'number of critical situations'. - 2.
+'Number of requests for a certain consultant', which is indicated, to describe it quite vividly, by 'how often the phone rings' when a client tries to reach a certain consultant.
+This is a clear indicator for an opportunity to acquire new projects. - 3.
+'Acquisition rate' in customer projects, which can be measured by the turnover achieved by the end of the business year. - 4.
+'Quality of interaction with relevant stakeholders', which is represented by the 'quality in which a consultant broaches topics within and outside of the organisation', by 'one's visibility within the business sector', by 'professional behaviour', by the 'creation of an image of being a trusted advisor for the customers', by the 'visibility within the organisation and the professional community' as well as by 'cooperation and communication with customers and other stakeholders' in general. - 5.
+'Innovation behaviour', which refers to the ability of the consultants to take up new topics from customers, from market trends and / or from the organisation on a yearly basis such as 'Green IT' or 'Service-Oriented Architecture (SOA)', which, in turn, can be used for public relations activities, customer projects, development projects and acquisition projects. - 6.
+'Personal skill development' with respect to the acquisition of knowledge required for actual projects as well as to the acquisition of knowledge which is marketable to customers, colleagues and the expert community. - 7.
+'Compliance with work standards', which refers to conformity observance with common documentation standards, with defined methods as well as with general organisational administrative rules.